Updated October 22, 2020.

 In a sense, Cookiebot is Google Tag Manager’s tag manager: based on the consent of your end-users, we tell Google Tag Manager what tags to fire and when.

-We offer this service because the European General Data Protection Regulation has strict and specific rules as to how you are allowed to collect and handle data, or “personal information”, from your users.
+Cookiebot offers consent management for your website in full compliance with the EU’s General Data Protection Regulation and its strict and specific rules for how you are allowed to collect and handle personal data from your users.

 Try Cookiebot free for 30 days... or forever if you have a small website.

 Google Consent Mode is a way for your website to run all its Google-services (such as Google Tag Manager, Gtag, Google Analytics or Google Ads) based on the consent state of your end-users.